 II.
 INTERVENTIONAL RADIOLOGY AND DIAGNOSTIC RADIOLOGY

-An Interventional Radiologist combines competence in imaging, image-guided minimally invasive procedures and peri-procedural patient care to diagnose and treat benign and malignant conditions of the thorax (excluding the heart), abdomen, pelvis, and extremities.
+Interventional Radiology Specialists combine competence in imaging, image-guided minimally invasive procedures and peri-procedural patient care to diagnose and treat benign and malignant conditions of the thorax (excluding the heart), abdomen, pelvis, and extremities.
 Therapies include embolization, angioplasty, stent placement, thrombus management, drainage, and ablation, among others.
 Training includes a minimum of three years of Diagnostic Radiology and two years of Interventional Radiology, leading to primary certification in

 Interventional Radiology and Diagnostic Radiology.